krypdoh/TCKR/README.md

 - Right-click the ticker to open the settings dialog.
 - Manage tickers, adjust appearance, move to another screen, and more.
-- Settings and ticker lists are saved in your user AppData folder.
+- Settings and ticker lists are saved in your user %AppData%/TCKR folder.

 ---